Plasma Cutter Torch Types: Drag Tips vs. Standoff Tips Explained

 torch maintenance and consumables

-Choosing the right torch only gets you part of the way — maintaining it and managing consumables keeps cuts consistent and machines running.
+Choosing the right torch gets you part of the way there.
+Maintaining it and managing consumables keeps cuts consistent and the machine running.

-You’ll perform torch maintenance by inspecting tips and electrodes frequently: replace the electrode when the Hafnium divot reaches 1/16 inch or the tip orifice is no longer round.
-Keep the air supply clean and dry and set pressure between 60–80 psi; use a compressor that delivers at least 5 cfm at 90 psi or higher.
+Inspect tips and electrodes often.
+Replace the electrode when the Hafnium divot reaches 1/16 inch, or when the tip orifice is no longer round.
+Keep the air supply clean and dry and set pressure between 60–80 psi.
+Your compressor should deliver at least 5 cfm at 90 psi.
+For a full breakdown of consumable replacement intervals, Miller Electric’s plasma cutting consumables guide is a useful reference.

-Use drag shields on drag tips to reduce electrical interference and extend consumable longevity, especially on units >40 amps.
+Use drag shields on drag tips to reduce electrical interference and extend consumable life, especially on units above 40 amps.

-Track duty cycle to match job scope: choose longer cycles for extended cuts and shorter cycles for quick, intermittent work.
+Track duty cycle to match your job scope.
+Choose longer cycles for extended cuts and shorter cycles for quick, intermittent work.

-After cutting, remove dross with a chipping hammer or angle grinder, striking at 45 degrees to avoid deforming edges and to prolong consumables.
+After cutting, remove dross with a chipping hammer or angle grinder.
+Strike at 45 degrees to avoid deforming edges and to protect consumables.

-Follow these practices consistently to minimize downtime, stabilize cut quality, and lower operating cost.
+Follow these practices consistently to minimize downtime, stabilize cut quality, and lower operating costs.

 Frequently Asked Questions